WHAT TO DO IN THE SLEEPY ENCHANTING TOWN OF MALINDI AT THE KENYAN COAST.

 Mida Creek boardwalk.

-We ended the day at the Mida creek boardwalk. part of the board walk was under reconstruction and repair and for no apparent reason the entrance fee had been hiked but I figured I was here so I might as well get on with it.
-Crocs rented and our guide in tow, on we went. the tide was so far out it takes about 6 hours for it to come back in to shore. it was so unbelievably cool to see! this would be an epic place for a music video.I would say a wedding recepton as well but I’m yet to attend an African one that started on time, lest everyone drowns waiting for the first dance. my mind really goes left sometimes!
+We ended the day at the Mida creek boardwalk.
+Part of the board walk was under reconstruction and repair and for no apparent reason other than the fact that they could,the entrance fee had been hiked but I figured I was here so I might as well get on with it.
+Crocs rented and our guide in tow, on we went.
+The tide was so far out it takes about 6 hours for it to come back in to shore.
+It was so unbelievably cool to see! this would be an epic place for a music video.I would say a wedding recepton as well but I’m yet to attend an African one that started on time, lest everyone drowns waiting for the first dance.
+My mind really goes left sometimes!

-The creek is home to 8 species of Mangrove and two types of migratory birds. there were lots tiny little crabs everywhere. we then proceeded to the “boardwalk”.
-Boardwalk my ass! this was a rickety as hell foot bridge. there was absolutely nothing relaxing or casual about this bridge. it sways so hard and the ropes you’re supposed to hang onto for support are so far out, things will have you looking like a deranged DaVinci’s vitruvian man. thank goodness that thing was under construction cause there was no way I was finishing it without falling off and getting impaled by mangrove shoots. that being said, you MUST do this walk ,it’s very unsettling but very entertaining as well. no two people have the same reaction.
+The creek is home to 8 species of Mangrove and 2 types of migratory birds.
+There were lots tiny little crabs everywhere.
+We then proceeded to the “Boardwalk”.
+Boardwalk my ass! this was a rickety as hell foot bridge.
+There was absolutely nothing relaxing or casual about this bridge.
+It sways so hard and the ropes you’re supposed to hang onto for support are so far out, things will have you looking like a deranged DaVinci’s Vitruvian man.
+Thank goodness that thing was under construction cause there was no way I was finishing it without falling off and getting impaled by mangrove shoots.
+That being said, you MUST do this walk ,it’s very unsettling but very entertaining as well.
+No two people have the same reaction.
 It’s hilarious.